oceanum/zarrio/README.md

 ## Parallel Writing

-One of the key features of zarrify is support for parallel writing of large datasets:
+One of the key features of zarrio is support for parallel writing of large datasets:

 ```python
 # Step 1: Create template archive with intelligent chunking